-Get free child behavior help for problems, such as aggressive behaviors in children or temper tantrums?
+Are you looking for child behavior help for problems, such as aggressive behaviors in children or temper tantrums?
 You have come to the right place!
 When you are dealing with behavioral problems, it can be very frustrating, but there are some very simple tips that can help prevent and decrease incidents of these "meltdowns" and even symptoms of ADHD as well.
-It may require some effort on your part, but after applying the following strategies you will notice a difference.
+It may require some effort on your part, but after applying the following strategies you WILL notice a difference!

-The best child behavior help is proactive and preventative.
-If you are in the middle of a crisis because your child is misbehaving, attempting to apply these at that point is like stopping a car that is ready to crash.
-You may be able to minimize impact and slow down, but it is so much better to just drive safely from the beginning isn't it?
+The best approach is prevention.
+If you are in the middle of a crisis due to misbehaving, attempting to apply these at that point is like stopping a car that is ready to crash.
+You may be able to minimize impact and slow down, but it is so much better to just drive safely from the beginning.

-For a more in depth discussion of these techniques, be sure to check out my free eBook with additional child behavior help.
-The following is an abbreviated summary of the proactive strategies used to prevent child bad behavior.
+If you haven't already, be sure to download my eBook with additional child behavior help, for a more in depth discussion of these techniques and more.
+The following is an abbreviated summary of the proactive strategies used to prevent bad behaviors in children.

-3. Make sure your child is getting enough vitamin nutrients.
+Make sure they are getting enough vitamin nutrients.
 Most food today does not supply enough vitamins or omega-3 fatty acids, especially for kids that are picky eaters.
-Look for an all natural (no artificial colors or flavors) vitamin with DHA.
+Look for an all natural (no artificial colors or flavors) vitamin with whole food concentrates and DHA.
 Symptoms of ADHD have been linked to a deficiency in Omega-3 fatty acids.
 Barleans Fish Oil is my favorite!
 It tastes SO good and the kids love it too!
 We also use Animal Parade as our daily multivitamin.
 You may want to get a nutritional assessment just to be sure that they aren't lacking in any specific nutrients including Vitamin D which could be an underlying cause as well.

-6. Spend at least 15-30 minutes of one on one quality time with your child every day doing what your child wants to do.
-This will help to avoid attention seeking behavior and improve your relationship with one another.
+Spend at least 15-30 minutes of one on one quality time with your son or daughter every day doing what they want to do.
+This will help to avoid attention seeking behaviors and improve your relationship with one another.
 Rapport is extremely important in getting your kids to listen to you.